robwillup/mithrandir/docs/LanguagesAndFrameworks/Go/GoCLI/CodeOrganization.md

 Go programs are organized into **packages**.
 A package is a **collection of source files in the same directory that are compiled together**.
 Functions, types, variables and constants defined in one source file are **visible** to all other source files within the same package.

 A repository contains one or more modules.
 A module is a collection of related Go packages that are released together.
 A Go repository typically only contains one module, located at the root of the repository.
-A file names `go.mod` there declares the *module path*: the import path prefix for all packages within the module.
+A file named `go.mod` there declares the *module path*: the import path prefix for all packages within the module.
 The module contains the packages in the directory containing its `go.mod` file as well as subdirectories of that directory, up to the next subdirectory containing another go.mod file (if any).

+Note that you don't need to publish your code to a remote repository before you can build it.
+A module can be defined locally without belonging to a repository.
+However, it's a good habit to organize your code as if you will publish it someday.

+Each module's path not only serves as an import path prefix for its packages, but also indicates where the `go` command should look to download it.
+For example, in order to download the module `github.com/robwillup/quest_go` the `go` command would consult the repository indicated by `https://github.com/robwillup/quest_go`.

+An *import path* is a string used to import a package.
+A package's import path is its module path joined with its subdirectory within the module.
+For example, the module `github.com/google/go-cmp` contains a package in the directory cmp/.
+That package's import path is `github.com/google/go-cmp/cmp`.
+Packages in the standard library do not have a module path prefix.

+## A Go program

+The first statement in a Go source file must be `package main`.
+Executable commands must always use package main.

+## Testing

+Go has a lightweight test framework composed of the `go test` command and the `testing` package.

+You write a test by creating a file with a name ending in `_test.go` that contains functions named `TestXYZ` with signature `func (t *testing.T)`.
+The test framework runs each such function; if the function calls a failure function such as `t.Error` or `t.Fail`, the test is considered to have failed.